Understanding how B2B Payments are Evolving in 2026

 - Real-time transfers: Access to RTP and FedNow can significantly improve cash flow efficiency by accelerating payment settlement.
 Faster transfers can shorten supply chain cycles, reduce float time, and improve AR management.

-- Accounting and ERP integrations: Syncing with accounting software such as QuickBooks and Xero or embedding your B2B payment system into an ERP platform like NetSuite, SAP, or Oracle Fusion can streamline reconciliation, simplify tax preparation, and provide a unified view of company finances.
+- Accounting and ERP integrations: Syncing with accounting software such as QuickBooks and Xero or embedding your B2B payment system into an ERP platform can streamline reconciliation, simplify tax preparation, and provide a unified view of company finances.

 - Security controls and fraud protection: Using tokenized virtual or corporate charge cards with customizable spend controls can enhance payment security and reduce the risk of misuse.
 Features such as AI-transaction monitoring, two-factor authentication, and real-time spend alerts allow finance teams to detect irregular activity quickly and prevent fraud before it occurs.